 Ginger Tea eases headaches, muscle aches, indigestion, gas, and will help stave off the chills of a cold or flu.
 When experiencing cold and flu symptoms, drink 3 cups of ginger tea daily.
 Chop or grate one teaspoon ginger and simmer in a covered pot with 1 1/2 cup of water for 6-8 minutes.
 The ginger teabags sold in stores will not be effective.
 Use fresh ginger.

 Nasal irrigation with salt water is highly recommended for people with sinus issues.
 Neti pots and similar products should never be shared.
 They should be washed with hot soapy water after each use.
 Distilled or filtered water is recommended for the nasal cavity.
 Use 1/3 teaspoon sea salt to one cup of warm water.
-Add 1/3 teaspoon baking powder for a more soothing effect.
+Add 1/3 teaspoon baking soda for a more soothing effect.
 You can also put this solution in a spray bottle or eye dropper and use throughout the day to irrigate sinus passages.
 Make fresh daily.
 Or use XLEAR Nasal Spray.

 Mind and Emotions